sOmEoNe2lOvEgIt/acct_gather_profile_demeter/README.md

 ### This file can contain multiple parameters that you can define:

-Verbose       <- syntax: *"Verbose=(uint < 99)"*, sets the verbose level for the demeter logs.
+Verbose <------- syntax: *"Verbose=(uint < 99)"*.
+Sets the verbose level for the demeter logs.

-LogStyle      <- syntax: *"LogStyle=FANCY/SIMPLE/SYSTEM"*, sets the logging style for demeter logs.
+LogStyle <------ syntax: *"LogStyle=FANCY/SIMPLE/SYSTEM"*.
+Sets the logging style for demeter logs.

-LogFilePath   <- syntax: *"LogFilePath='path/to/an/existing/or/non/existing/file'"*, sets a custom path for the log file that demeter outputs in.
+LogFilePath <--- syntax: *"LogFilePath='path/to/an/existing/or/non/existing/file'"*.
+Sets a custom path for the log file that demeter outputs in.